 Kuta is the cheapest, has the best wifi, cheapest Airbnbs, and is much closer to the best beaches on the island.
 It also has a huge beach where you can boogie board or surf!

 It doesn’t rain very often in Kuta, either.
+If you are looking for a cheap luxury villa then Kuta is the way to go.

-Canggu is the Instagram-capital of Bali.
+Canggu is the Instagram capital of Bali.
 It is beautiful, but rains more often.
 It is famous for its beginner surfing spots, dark sand beaches, Instagram walls, and smoothie bowls to die for.

 Ubud is the spiritual capital of Bali.
 It is in the middle of the jungle with tons of monkeys, very rainy, and has a ton of temples to visit.